zedif/gitlab-novice/episodes/02-creating-projects-connecting-repositories.md

 taking up most of the width, the project homepage.
 Starting from the top, we first have the project title, Research Diary, followed by a line of statistical values (1 Commit, 1 Branch, 0 Tags, 72KB files, 72 KB Storage).
-Under these we see the description: “My research diary, a collection of Markdown files.”.
+Under these we see the description: “My research diary, a collection of Markdown files”.
 In the next line we see a drop-down field for branches showing “main”, the project slug¸“test”, a drop-down button labeled “+”, and buttons labeled “History”, “Find file”, “Web IDE”, a download symbol, and ”Clone”.
 This is followed by a